OUR BOARD

 Founder & Executive Director

-Apply as a Working Board Member
+Apply as a Board Member

 We are accepting applications for a leadership position as a secretary.
 You do not need a background in education, but you should be passionate about the mission and vision and actively desire to contribute to the success of children and the organization.
 We are currently a working board and not a governing board.
 Please have a minimum of 4 hours a month that you can volunteer.
 How you volunteer will depend on your role.
 You must be able to pass a background check, actively share about the organization, contribute through annual dues, and help us grow by sharing your professional network.